Social Impact

-Since 1979, The Power of Good Food Shared™ has inspired everyone at Sweet Street to innovate and create the most luscious, indulgent foods served globally.
-But there is more to us than our decadent desserts.
-There is a heartfelt commitment to cultivating an environment where our employees, neighbors and partners can thrive, achieve and succeed.
+Since 1979, The Power of Good Food Shared™ driven Sweet Street to create indulgent desserts while fostering an environment where employees, neighbors, and partners can thrive, achieve and succeed.

 As a certified Woman-Owned Business, we ensure opportunities are available for all who strive to grow.
 In the state of Pennsylvania, owner Sandy Solmon has been named one of the 50 Best Women in Business, citing contributions to the state’s economy and communities.

 At Sweet Street, we learn from different experiences and embrace each other’s strengths.
-We foster a collaborative environment of cultural vibrancy and inclusion, reflective of our beloved city; 40% of our production supervisors are Hispanic and have been promoted from entry level positions.
-Sandy has been recognized by PA Senator Judith Schwank and the City of Reading, for her dedication to diverse ethnicity employment and exemplary community service.
-Partnerships with Centro Hispano
+We foster a collaborative environment of cultural vibrancy and inclusion, reflective of our beloved city; 45% of our production supervisors are Hispanic and have been promoted from entry level positions.

 Through deep relationships with these partners, collective achievements propagate significant and positive change.